-In compliance with the Surplus Land Act, the Alameda County Sheriff Department will dispose of its radio dispatch site at 2000 150th Ave, San Leandro (APN 080A015301200) in 2028 to promote the development of housing at this site.
-In preparation for the disposition of this site, the County will amend the Castro Valley General Plan for this site and rezone approximately 5.6 acres of the 7-acre site to facilitate development of below-market-rate housing.
-In addition, the County will issue a request for proposals for the identification of regulations, programs, infrastructure projects, feasibility, and financing measures necessary to develop below-marketrate housing at the site.
-The County will then enter into an exclusive negotiating agreement with development partners to build 301 lower-income units at the site.
+In compliance with the Surplus Land Act(codified at Government Code Section 54220 et seq.), the Alameda County Sheriff Department will dispose of its substation radio dispatch-site at 15001 Foothill Blvd (80A-153-3-6) in Castro Valley in 2026 to promote the development of affordable housing at this site.
+There are no known impediments to the development of housing within the site.
+In preparation for the disposition of this site, the County will-engage in predevelopment activities as follows:

+- aAmend the Castro Valley General Plan for this site and rezone to HDR-100-HE (86-100 du/ac) to facilitate development of below-market-rate housing.
+In addition, the County will issue a request for proposals for the identification of regulations, programs, infrastructure projects, feasibility, and financing measures necessary to develop below-market-rate housing at the site. - Conduct outreach with developers to discuss development constraints and opportunities.
+The County will then

+Formatted: Indent: Left: 0.29", Space Before: 3 pt, After: 6 pt, Don't add space between paragraphs of the same style, Line spacing: Multiple 1.25 li

+- Issue a request for proposals (RFPs) for the identification of regulations, programs, infrastructure projects, feasibility, and financing measures necessary to develop below-market-rate housing at the site through a Specific Plan or similar planning framework, - Remove barriers to development, which may include modification of parking ratios or other development standards, to encourage achieving maximum densities and to facilitate entitlements. - Apply for grants and other funding sources to help fund the planning and development of affordable housing at this site.
+The County could also leverage local, State, and federal affordable housing funding sources. - Enter into an exclusive negotiating agreement with development partners to build-143 units at the site.

 See Section B.3.2 in Appendix B for more information.

-Responsible Party: Community Development Agency (CDA) - Planning
+Responsible Party: Community Development Agency (CDA) - Planning, Sheriff's Department, General Services Agency (GSA), Board of Supervisors